-(11:58) Maron [to Louis]: “My first reaction, when I heard you got into debt and it was millions of dollars…I thought, this behavior is not unusual for Louis, the amount is different.
+(11:58) Maron [to Louis]: “My first reaction, when I heard you got into debt and it was millions of dollars…I thought, this behavior is not unusual for Louis, [just that] the amount is different.
 This is how he creates.
-He needs to wipe the slate clean, be in complete finanical fear, and then he’ll do something amazing.”
+He needs to wipe the slate clean, be in complete financial fear, and then he’ll do something amazing.”

 Set deadlines before you start: the amount of time it takes to complete a project expands to fit the amount of time we give ourselves to complete it.
 Set a deadline before you know the details.

 (23:16) Louis: “I called my producer and said find out if the Penn hotel is available [for shooting] in January.
 She called back and said it is, but you’re gonna have to put a deposit down, it was $200,000.
 I was like, “do it”.
 I didn’t have anything written, I didn’t know who was in the show, nothing.
 I said, grab the studio.”

 Put your own skin in the game: any time you risk other people’s time/money/reputation, you must also risk your own.
 Not doing so is not only unethical, but usually results in subpar results or catastrophic failure.

 (12:15) Louis: “I wanted to play with my own money here.
 I didn’t want to mess around with other people’s money, because the things I was going to be doing were very extreme.
 Not only the way the story was going to be told but the was I was going to release it.”

 Be honest: when you feel the call of inspiration, do not wait for permission, and do not deceive or surprise people who might be affected.